-Total assets increased by \$2.5 million.
-Current assets increased \$26.0 million as revenues outpaced expenses; while not planned, the result allowed the District to set aside funds for college-specific and district-wide future priority needs (i.e., capital needs, student success initiatives, information technology needs, etc.).
-Noncurrent assets other than capital assets, decreased \$20.3 million as the District readied to pay debt service payments on July 1st for the District's outstanding General Obligation bonds.
-Capital assets, net, decreased \$3.3 million as spending slows with the end of the bond program nearing and accumulated depreciation continues to rise as construction and other projects are completed, placed in service, and depreciated.
+Total assets decreased by \$25.7 million.
+Current assets decreased \$6.5 million as cash was used for increased expenses over the prior year as the District embarked on college-specific and district-wide priority needs (i.e., capital needs, student success initiatives, information technology needs, etc.).
+Noncurrent assets other than capital assets, decreased \$7.9 million as the District readied to pay debt service payments on July 1st for the District's outstanding General Obligation bonds.
+Capital assets, net, decreased \$11.2 million as spending slows with the end of the bond program nearing and accumulated depreciation continues to rise as construction and other projects are completed, placed in service, and depreciated.